JingjingWu710/porfolio_project_with_flask2025/README.md

 # How to run it
 1. If you run it with OpenShift URL, please connect GlobalContect first.
-2. If you download all the files to your machine and run the application with your local server, go to the project folder in the terminal and type "python app.py".
+2. If you download all the files to your machine and run the application with your local server, go to the project folder in the terminal and type "pip install -r requirements.txt" to install all the modules first.
+Then tpye "python app.py".